HexagonITS/programming-challenges/Readme.md

 At hexagon, we want to provide a way for clients to log into a portal to view status updates.
 To accomplish this, we have a phone service that clients can call to get a one-time-password from a automated system.
 This password needs to be both secure, and easy for the phone bot to read.

 **Challenge:**
 Write a function that generates a random, secure password.
 The length of the password should be equal to the `length` parameter.
-The built in nodejs `crypto` library has been provided to help get a secure, random number.
-Use the [randomInt](https://nodejs.org/api/crypto.html#cryptorandomintmin-max-callback) function in this library (do not use a callback).
+The built in node [randomInt](https://nodejs.org/api/crypto.html#cryptorandomintmin-max-callback) from the `crypto` library has been provided to help get a secure, random number (do not use a callback).
-The password should be able to contain the following:
+The password should be able to contain the following characters:
 - `a-z`
 - `A-Z` (uppercase)
 - `0-9`